MPhil/PhD in Translation Studies

 Structure

 All students register in year 1 of the programme as MPhil students.
-The upgrade from MPhil to PhD registration takes place at the end of the first academic session for full time students (or at the end of the second academic session for part time students).
+The upgrade from MPhil to PhD takes place at the end of the first academic session for full time students (or at the end of the second academic session for part time students).

-All new MPhil/PhD students are provided with a supervisory committee of three members, comprising a main or primary supervisor, and a second and third supervisor.
-The split in time commitment across the supervisory committee is 60:25:15.
-In the first year students are expected to meet their main supervisor on a bi-weekly basis for a period of at least one hour.
+All new MPhil/PhD students are provided with a supervisory committee consisting of a primary and secondary supervisor.
+In the first year students are expected to meet their main supervisor on a fortnightly basis.
+Supervisions should last at least an hour.
+Students should also meet with their secondary supervisors at least once a semester.

 Year 1

-• Research rationale and context of proposed research
+- research rationale and context of proposed research

-• Main research questions
+- main research questions

-• Theoretical and methodological framework and considerations
+- theoretical and methodological framework and considerations

-• Proposed research methods
+- proposed research methods

-• Ethical issues (where applicable)
+- ethical issues (where applicable)

-• Outline structure of PhD dissertation
+- outlining structure of PhD dissertation

-• Schedule of research and writing
+- schedule of research and writing

-The upgrade process from MPhil to PhD status is based upon an assessment of the core chapter and research proposal by the student’s research committee, and upon on a 20-30 minute oral presentation, followed by discussion.
-The oral presentation is given to, supervisory committee members and other Departmental staff and research students.
-This is followed by an interview of 10-15 minutes between the student and the committee.
+The upgrade process from MPhil to PhD status is based upon an assessment of the core chapter by the student’s research committee.
+Students will also normally give a 20 minute oral presentation followed by a discussion.
+The oral presentation is given to departmental staff and research students.
+On successful completion of the core chapter, students are formally upgraded to PhD and proceed to the second year.

-On successful completion of the upgrade process, students are formally upgraded to PhD and proceed to the second year.
-(If the assessors consider there to be shortcomings in the core chapter or research proposal, students will be asked to revise it to their satisfaction before the upgrade to PhD status can be confirmed.)
+If the assessors consider there to be shortcomings in the upgrade chapter, students will be asked to revise it before the upgrade to PhD status can be confirmed.
 Students are not normally permitted to proceed to the second year until the upgrade process has been completed.

 Year 2

-The second year (or part-time equivalent) is normally spent engaged in research.
+The second year (or part time equivalent) is normally spent engaged in research.
 This may be by any combination of fieldwork and research in libraries and material collection as agreed between the student and the supervisor(s).

 Year 3

-The third year (or part-time equivalent) is devoted to writing up research for the PhD thesis.
-During this time, students will normally give a presentation in the PhD seminar series organised by the Research Tutor, which is open to staff members and other research students.
+The third year (or part time equivalent) is devoted to writing up research for the PhD thesis.
+During this time, students will normally give a presentation in a research seminar organised by the Departmental Research Tutor, comprising a select number of staff members with special expertise in the topic and other research students.
 During the third year (or part time equivalent) students will present draft chapters to their main supervisor for comment, before completing a final draft of the thesis.

 Once a full draft is complete, the work is assessed by all members of the supervisory committee and the student can either submit the thesis or move on to Continuation Status to be given a further 12 months to complete the thesis and submit for examination.
 The thesis must be completed within 48 months from the time of registration (or part time equivalent).

 The thesis – not to exceed 100,000 words in length – is examined by two leading authorities in the field.

-PhD Degrees are awarded by SOAS from registration in 2013 and are subject to SOAS regulations.
+PhD degrees are awarded by SOAS from registration in 2013 and are subject to SOAS regulations.

 The information on the website reflects the intended programme structure against the given academic session.
 The modules are indicative options of the content students can expect and are/have been previously taught as part of these programmes.